pitt-cpace/NebulonGPT/README.md

 =======
 # Nebulon-GPT

-Your Fully Private Ollama-based Web User Interface - A modern, elegant interface for interacting with your local Ollama models.
+Your Fully Private Ollama-based Web User Interface - A modern, elegant interface for interacting with your local Ollama models with integrated speech recognition.

 ![Nebulon-GPT Screenshot](screenshot.png)